decimalib/kli-composer/README.md

 ### Running the CLI

-When calling the `run` method, the CLI will parse the command-line arguments and options and execute the appropriate command registered.
+When calling the `run` method, the CLI will parse the command-line arguments, flags and options and execute the appropriate command as registered.

 ```kotlin
 fun main() {